hardfire/hardfire.github.com/content/post/react-native-did-the-text-truncate-using-numberoflines.md

 And, that is the cleanest approach to know if the text did truncate or not.

-**BONUS**: if you dont want to truncate the text at the end you can configure it via the [ellipsizeMode prop](https://reactnative.dev/docs/text#ellipsizemode)
+**BONUS**: if you don't want to truncate the text at the end, you can configure it via the [ellipsizeMode prop](https://reactnative.dev/docs/text#ellipsizemode)